 15A NCAC 07H .0309(b) is an existing rule that defines conditions for exceptions within the Ocean Hazard AEC (OHA) setback when proposed development cannot meet the required erosion rate-based construction setback.
-This rule limits the exception to lots created before June 1, 1979, to a total floor area no greater than 2,000 square feet with a maximum 1,000 square foot footprint, and requires the structure to be set back the maximum feasible distance on the lot (a minimum of 60 feet) and no more oceanward than the landward-most adjacent structure.
+This rule limits the exception on lots existing as of June 1, 1979, to a 1,000 square foot footprint, and 2,000 feet of total floor area, including roof-covered decks and structurally attached porches.
+Additionally, the rule requires the structure to be set back the maximum feasible distance on the lot (a minimum of 60 feet) and no more oceanward than the landward-most adjacent structure.

-At your February 2023 meeting, DCM Staff reviewed draft amendments to 15A NCAC 07H .0309(b) to address concerns expressed over the inability to apply this exception within the oceanfront setback to lots created after June 1, 1979.
-This issue was raised following the repeal of 15A NCAC 07H .0104, which contained similar provisions for lots created after June 1, 1979, that could not meet the required setback.
+Initially approved by the CRC at your April 2023 meeting, draft amendments to 15A NCAC 07H .0309(b) address earlier concerns expressed over the inability to apply this exception within the oceanfront setback to lots created after June 1, 1979.
+You may recall that this issue was raised following the repeal of 15A NCAC 07H .0104, which contained similar provisions for lots created after June 1, 1979, that could not meet the required setback.
 Aside from the date stipulations, the primary differences between the two rules were that 07H .0104 allowed the option to measure setbacks using the erosion setback factor in place at the time the lot was platted, while 07H .0309(b) requires a setback of at least 60 feet regardless of the erosion rate setback factor.
 Both rules limited new construction to no greater than 2,000 square feet, but 07H .0309 limits a structure's footprint to 1,000 square feet.
 Although separate rules, they had been commonly referred to as the "small structure exceptions."

-Staff is proposing amendments to 07H .0309(b) to remove the 1,000 square feet footprint, retain the total floor area of 2,000 square feet, and remove the June 1, 1979 stipulation.
+As requested by the CRC at the November 2024 meeting, these are the amendments to 07H .0309(b) to remove the 1,000 square feet footprint, retain the total floor area of 2,000 square feet, and remove the June 1, 1979 stipulation.
 This would make the .0309 exception applicable to all oceanfront and inlet areas, except for Unvegetated Beach Areas.
 For those that cannot meet the minimum setback for a larger structure, they could potentially utilize this exception for a structure up to 2,000 square feet if the other conditions outlined above are met.
 This amendment addresses the primary concern related to the earlier repeal of 07H .0104, while removing the complexity of tracking past erosion rates and recognizing the dates that lots were platted during Minor Permit reviews.